Skip to Main Content

 The Black Queer Studies Collection Student Awards

-The UT Libraries is thrilled to announce the second annual Black Queer Studies Student Awards.
+The UT Libraries is thrilled to announce the third annual Black Queer Studies Student Awards!
 These awards will recognize, honor, and celebrate excellence in student scholarship and creative endeavors in the field of Black Queer Studies.

 Awards